nens/threedi-docs/source/d_qgis_plugin.rst

 To save the end result of the simulation as a saved state.

 **Post-processing in Lizard**

+This is a feature that is only available for users of organisations that have a Lizard account.
+It enables you to store the results in the cloud and it triggers automated post-processing.
+It will generate maps of water depth for each output timestep, a maximum water depth for the whole simulation water levels for each output time step, a maximum water level for the whole simulation, time of arrival, flood hazard rating and damage estimations.
+The damage estimations are only available in the Netherlands.
+Contact us at servicedesk@nelen-schuurmans.nl if you like to use this option and don't have access yet.

 Works only for users with this module.
 Enables storing results in the cloud, automated postprocessing of waterdepth and water levels maps, time of arrival, flood hazard rating and damage estimations (only available in the Netherlands at the moment).
 Contact us at servicedesk@nelen-schuurmans.nl if you like to use this option and don't have access yet.

-When starting a new simulation, you need to define a name for the simulation.
-Other users within your organisation will see this.
+The next step is to name the simulation.
+You and other users within your organisation will be able to find this simulation and its results based on the name.
 It can also be used to look up simulations later.

-Adding tags can clarify for other users what your simulation calculated.
+Adding tags can clarify for other users what your simulation calculated or can be used to assign a simulation a certain projectname or number.

 .. figure:: image/d_qgisplugin_apiclient_new_simulation.png
     :alt: Choose new simulation